SaaStacked/saastack/src/WebsiteHost/ClientApp/README.md

 Pages are organized according to subdomain.

-Page URLs are defined in `src/App.tsx` and if those change, you may need to update the values in the `WebsiteUiService` class to follow.
+Page URLs are defined in `src/App.tsx` and if those change, you MAY need to update the values in the `WebsiteUiService` class to follow.

 The relevant pages from the `Identity` subdomain are all implemented fully.
 You will likely want to keep these for your product.
 And only change the layout/styling of them.

 Pages from sample subdomain (`Cars` and `Bookings`) are also implemented, but you will likely want to delete these for your product.
 They are here only as examples to follow.

+We strongly recommend driving your pages using either: `FormAction` for interactive pages, or `PageAction`, and `ButtonAction` for data display pages.

+These components take care of error handling and monitoring of the XHR action to give users visual clues about what is going on.
+This is the value of using actions to begin with.
+You will need to take care of these things yourself, if you do NOT use actions.
+It is a lot of work that is often forgotten until users complain that the application doe not work.

+> See more on why you should "actions" here: [JavaScript Actions](../../../docs/design-principles/0200-javascript-actions.md)

 ### Tailwind Styling